ChrisCorrigan/mortgage-calculator/README.md

 * The javascript is written OOP style for components - for example the calculator could be instantiated multiple times on a page/site with different configurations.
 See the index.html for how to inject the component and pass in the default values, etc.

+* one more note I forgot to add originally: the given formula for the 'loan amount' field appears to be wrong, looks like it needed a /12 to make it monthly.
+It still gave a different result than the example, but the example I assume is not accurate.
+So that would need to be followed up on to make sure the formula is correct.

 thanks,
 Chris Corrigan